Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 5. End game by Mon 6/2
      - ✅ends game when blocks can no longer be drawn
 7. Other features (if possible)
-   - priority order is probably approximately image, queue, score, hold, ✅increased speed, music, home screen
+   - priority order is probably approximately image, queue, score, hold, ✅increased speed, ✅music, home screen